BeauWilliams97/jc427371-cp3402-learningjournal/journal-week7.md

 I spent roughly 5 hours on this weeks prac.

 One notable content insight, based on this weeks learning activities, is that XXAMP is much easier to set up and use than LAMP.
 I understand most web servers are Linux based, however the simplicity and flexibility of XXAMP is hard to look past.
 This combined with the fact that it's essentially a one-click install/launch.
 I will be using XXAMP for all local development from this point onwards.
 I also plan to recommend it to my group members for Assignment 2.

+A content insight in relation to the PHP learning activity from this week is understanding various PHP methods/functions and when to use them.
+A few examples:

+The session_start() function is used to initiate a new session or resume an existing session.
+Sessions are a way to store information across multiple pages or interactions for a specific user.

+The fetch_assoc() method is used to retrieve a row from a result set obtained from a MySQL database query and return it as an associative array.
+This method stood out to me, and it seems like it will be commonly used when working with MySQL databases in PHP.

 # **Career/Employability/Learning Insights**
 I learned that XAMPP and LAMP are both software stacks used for web development, and I also learned about some of their key differences.
 For exmaple: